whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Deepest Revolution, Part 1- Cultivate Your Spiritual Strength.md

 It is impossible to recreate the past, and there's no "going back."
 But I believe a profound path of ancient healing comes from cultivating your spiritual strength with others as they cultivate theirs.
 Cultivate that practical aware gratitude, and give your sacred gifts in reciprocity with others who are giving theirs.

-Recreate the depth of trusting and joyful relationships that once were normal for your ancestors, and could be normal for you now.
+Create the depth of trusting and joyful relationships that once were normal for your ancestors, and could be normal for you now.
 As you walk this path of cultivating spiritual strength, and find others to walk it with, you'll begin the Deepest Revolution.
 That path will be beautiful no matter what happens, and it's a necessary part of that larger path leading to new healthy cultures where respect is the norm among the people, and between people and the Earth.

 ### References

-[xxx-the vision|p80]

-[xxx-red mother|p84]

-[xxx-braiding sweetgrass|wisgaak gokpenagen]

-[xxx-geronimo autobio|Unwritten Laws of the Apaches]
+[xxx-bible|matthew 4:1-11]-aaa (Matthew 4:1-11, English Standard Version Bible)

+[xxx-bible|esv john 6:38]-aaa (John 6:38, English Standard Version Bible)

+[xxx-mlk final speech afscmd]-aaa (King Jr, 1968)

+[xxx-harriet moses of her people]-aaa (Bradford, 2020)

-[xxx-just another nigger|just another nigger]
+[xxx-just another nigger|just another nigger]-aaa (Cox, 2019, "Just Another Nigger")

-[xxx-original instructions|ethiopian women]

-[xxx-mlk final speech afscmd]

-[xxx-bible|matthew 4:1-11]

-[xxx-the vision|p126]

-[xxx-bible|esv john 6:38]
+[xxx-the vision|p126]-aaa (Brown Jr, 1988, 126)

+[xxx-original instructions|ethiopian women]-aaa (Nelson, 2008, "Ethiopian Women: From Passive Resources to Active Citizens")

-[xxx-indian heroes and great chieftains|crazy horse]
+[xxx-indian heroes and great chieftains|crazy horse]-aaa (Eastman (Ohiyesa), 2013, "Crazy Horse")

-[xxx-harriet moses of her people]